junxit/us-congress-bills-116/bill.md

   >   - **(2)** *Merit review; competition* Grants shall be awarded under this subsection on a merit-reviewed, competitive basis.
   >   - **(3)** *Use of funds* Activities supported by grants under this subsection may include—
   >     - **(A)** implementation or expansion of innovative, research-based approaches to broaden participation of underrepresented minority groups in STEM fields;
-  >     - **(B)** implementation or expansion of bridge, cohort, tutoring, or mentoring programs designed to enhance the recruitment and retention of students from underrepresented minority groups in STEM fields;
+  >     - **(B)** implementation or expansion of bridge, cohort, tutoring, or mentoring programs, including those involving community colleges and technical schools, designed to enhance the recruitment and retention of students from underrepresented minority groups in STEM fields;
   >     - **(C)** implementation or expansion of outreach programs linking institutions of higher education and K–12 school systems in order to heighten awareness among pre-college students from underrepresented minority groups of opportunities in college-level STEM fields and STEM careers;
   >     - **(D)** implementation or expansion of faculty development programs focused on improving retention of undergraduate STEM students from underrepresented minority groups;
   >     - **(E)** implementation or expansion of mechanisms designed to recognize and reward faculty members who demonstrate a commitment to increasing the participation of students from underrepresented minority groups in STEM fields;
-  >     - **(F)** expansion of successful reforms aimed at increasing the number of STEM students from underrepresented minority groups beyond a single course or group of courses to achieve reform within an entire academic unit, or expansion of successful reform efforts beyond a single academic unit to other STEM academic units within an institution of higher education;
+  >     - **(F)** expansion of successful reforms aimed at increasing the number of STEM students from underrepresented minority groups beyond a single course or group of courses to achieve reform within an entire academic unit, or expansion of successful reform efforts beyond a single academic unit or field to other STEM academic units or fields within an institution of higher education;
   >     - **(G)** expansion of opportunities for students from underrepresented minority groups to conduct STEM research in industry, at Federal labs, and at international research institutions or research sites;
   >     - **(H)** provision of stipends for students from underrepresented minority groups participating in research;
   >     - **(I)** development of research collaborations between research-intensive universities and primarily undergraduate minority-serving institutions;